YoungSoulluoS/cem/README.md

 ## Installation

-Check out [Modrinth](https://modrinth.com/mod/cem) page, the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/custom-entity-models-cem "CurseForge Page"), or build it yourself.
+CCheck out the [Releases](https://github.com/YoungSoulluoS/cemFork/releases) page for builds, or build it yourself.
 This mod requires the installation of the [Fabric Loader](https://fabricmc.net/use/ "Fabric Loader").
 If you want to configure this mod, the installation of [completeconfig](https://www.curseforge.com/minecraft/mc-mods/completeconfig "completeconfig") and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config "cloth api") are also required.